 - What UX/UI requirements gathering is all about

 - What impact does the requirements gathering stage have on the entire project?

-What are UX requirements gathering?
+What is UX requirements gathering?

 In a nutshell, gathering UX requirements is the process of identifying and defining all the functionalities that our product should perform.
 The requirements can come from many different sources – there are design ones, business, technical as well as the requirements of our users.
 This is because every UX project is not only about design – but also about planning, coding, implementation, financing, analytics together with the entire product strategy.